ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

     c) Click the name of Device `F52`
     d) Click Release Offline
     e) `F52` changes to standby state<br /><br />
-The new version of BIG-IP software is installed on `F52`, with all traffic groups in standby state.
+The new version of BIG-IP software is installed on `F52`, with all traffic groups in standby state

 #### Make F52.example.com the active load balancer